Level 1 Sports Trainer – Allied Health

 To enrol, students must be a minimum of 16 years of age.
 Children under 16 may be accepted on a case-by-case basis upon application to their local SMA Office (in the region the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.

-This course is delivered over 8 hours face to face training.
 This course is a shortened version of the SMA Level 1 Sports Trainer course, due to the prior knowledge and experience of eligible students.

 Students will be assessed as follows: